UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - Get a so called "empty" run that can work in CI (foldx won't work I assume???)
 - Make the sh file clearer as to what is overridden (code review TY 7.4.22)
 - Change 'empty' to inputs only (code review TY 7.4.22)
+- FOR CI - add a final test to add asserts for changed data (waiting to be happy with data#1)
+- Make thebatch.csv file a yaml file (code review TY 7.4.22)

 DISCUSSED-ED
 - We may need to change the analysis for pos scan due to bug